 Because Massachusetts’s capital has a good number of World War II sites all its own, I wrote a post specifically on those.
 For all the relevant sites located downtown, within the Boston city limits, check out this guide to Boston World War II sites.

-This post will cover all the WWII sites in Massachusetts that are outside of Boston.
-(But I’ve still included the Boston ones on the map below.)
+This post covers all the WWII sites in Massachusetts that are outside of Boston.
+(But I’ve still included the Boston ones on the map above.)

 Army artifacts at the American Heritage Museum in Hudson / WWII sites in Massachusetts